Back to 2020: a responsible boost for the luxury sector

 • Refusal to condone child labor in their companies and among their suppliers

 At the same time, within society as a whole, movements for ecology and deconsumerism are booming, and customers expect greater transparency from the brands they support.
 It was against this backdrop that many start-ups were created in the 2000s to address the issue of sourcing.
-These young creators and entrepreneurs acted as opinion leaders, and a new market emerged, that of second-hand.
+These young creators and entrepreneurs are acting as opinion leaders, and a new market is emerging: the second-hand market.
 The CSR shift is underway.

 For example, Weston, a French luxury footwear company, is launching its Weston Vintage initiative in 2020, which involves the collection, restoration and (cheaper) resale of its models in its Limoges-based workshop.
-The company communicates on the program and admits that it does not generate any additional sales, but rather enhances theexpertise of its shoemakers.
+The company communicates on the program and admits that it does not generate any additional sales, but rather highlights the expertise of its shoemakers.

 Weston